Kondor Path Tours

 Location

-It does locate at 13° 32′ south latitude and 72° 44′ west longitude.
-It does find at 3035 m.a.s.l. in the foothills of the Salcantay snow-capped mountain, north of the Apurimac River valley, in the province of La Convención in the department of Cusco.
+It is located at 13° 32′ south latitude and 72° 44′ west longitude.
+It is found at 3035 m.a.s.l. in the foothills of the Salcantay snow-capped mountain, north of the Apurimac River valley, in the province of La Convención in the department of Cusco.
 It is approximately 47 km. from the town of Cachora (department of Apurimac).

 We can mention that the environment of Choquequirao is one of the richest in biodiversity.
-All these species did condition despite the temperature variations as it is sun during the day and inclement frosts during the night.
+All these species did condition despite the temperature variations, as it is sun during the day and inclement frosts at night.
 The fauna of the place is mainly composed of condors, tarucas, viscachas, foxes, skunks, pumas, hummingbirds, spectacled bears, and the famous cock of the rock, the national bird of Peru.
 The flora includes giant ferns, ichu, and a great variety of orchids, especially the Wakanki variety.

 Climate